winks-vtt/everybody-look/README.md

 For questions, feature requests, or bug reports, feel free to contact me on the Foundry Discord (Winks#1731) or open an issue here directly.

 # License
-This Foundry VTT module, writen by Winks, is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This Foundry VTT module, written by Winks, is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 This work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).